TRMRai/TRMR-voiceagent/CONTRIBUTING.md

 ## Legal

-By contributing, you agree your contributions will be licensed under the Apache 2.0 License, consistent with Roo Code's licensing.
+By contributing, you agree your contributions will be licensed under the Apache 2.0 License, consistent with TRMR.ai's licensing.